-When I picked my college, I knew it was a Christian school, affiliated with the United Church of Christ specifically.
+When I decided to enroll at Elmhurst College, I knew it was a Christian school, affiliated with the United Church of Christ specifically.
 At the time I chose it, I was not religious at all.
 My mom was raised Catholic and my dad is Jewish, so I grew up celebrating Christmas, Easter, and Hanukkah.
 I have received the sacraments of baptism and communion, and my mom, sister, and I attended church and Sunday School regularly until about fourth grade when I began to feel uncomfortable with the whole religion thing.
 I didn’t really know where I stood with it, and I felt like an imposter sitting in church and in class listening to things I wasn’t sure I believed happened.

 However, choosing a Christian college didn’t faze me, because I knew I wasn’t going to be forced to participate in any religious ceremonies or pressured to believe in something I didn’t.
 Religion was at the foundation of the school, part of its history, but definitely not a requirement of going there.
 A lot of schools with religious backgrounds do require students to take some kind of religion class, but lots of secular schools offer religion classes too.
 And my school offered so many, I thought it would probably be a really cool opportunity to learn about a religion I had only learned existed recently.